aitoroses/floxide/docs/adrs/0017-reactive-node-implementation.md

 ## Decision

-We will implement a `ReactiveNode` trait and supporting infrastructure in a new `flowrs-reactive` crate with the following components:
+We will implement a `ReactiveNode` trait and supporting infrastructure in a new `floxide-reactive` crate with the following components:

 ### 1. Core Trait and Types